Life Insurance for New Parents: The Complete Sleep Easy Guide

 If you die without a will (intestate), your estate is divided according to state law—not your wishes.
 Your children might receive funds at age 18 with no oversight.
 Your partner might receive less than you intended.

-Action item: Review your beneficiary nominations annually.
-After having a baby, update them to reflect your new family structure.
+Worth noting: Many advisers suggest reviewing beneficiary nominations annually.
+After having a baby, it may be worth updating them to reflect your new family structure.

 If you have life insurance through your super fund:

-For new parents: Always use a binding nomination for super-held insurance.
-Update it after your baby is born to include them as a potential beneficiary.
+For new parents: A binding nomination is generally considered more reliable for super-held insurance.
+It may be worth updating it after your baby is born to include them as a potential beneficiary.

 "My partner earns more, so we'll just insure them."